jonathanfischer97/ionerdss/README.md

 1. **Docstrings & Sphinx**
    - Write clear docstrings in Google‐style to help auto‐generate documentation.

-   Prompt used for chatGPT to refactor one function: `improve this function, provide the detail google-style docstring for sphinx, standardize naming conventions:`
+   Prompt used for chatGPT to refactor one function: `improve this python code, provide the detail google-style docstring for sphinx, standardize naming conventions:`

 2. **Code Organization**
    - Keep related functionality grouped in submodules.